Puttrix/shop404/README.md

    - Repository URL: your Git URL
    - Compose path: `docker-compose.yml`
    - Auto-update: optional
-3. Set environment variables in the stack (GTM_ID, GA4_ID, MATOMO_URL, MATOMO_SITE_ID, OPTIMIZELY_WEB_SNIPPET_URL, ODP_SDK_URL).
+3. Set environment variables in the stack (GTM_ID, GA4_ID, MATOMO_TAG_MANAGER_CONTAINER_URL, OPTIMIZELY_WEB_SNIPPET_URL, ODP_SDK_URL).
 4. Deploy the stack.
 Port 8080 maps to the service.

 You can later update env vars and redeploy to change tag configs.

 ## Configuration Notes
-- Consent banner controls tag loading.
+- Consent banner controls tag behavior.
 Toggle categories to simulate consent behaviour.
-- If using GTM, prefer putting GA4 and ODP/Matomo tags inside GTM for end-to-end testing; this project still emits standard ecommerce events to `dataLayer`.
+- GTM-first: Configure GA4 (and other tags) inside GTM.
+The app should load only the GTM base snippet; no direct GA4 snippet.
+- Matomo: Use Matomo Tag Manager (MTM).
+Set `MATOMO_TAG_MANAGER_CONTAINER_URL` to your container script URL, e.g. `https://matomo.example.com/js/container_ABC123.js`.
+- Google Consent Mode v2: Integrate with the consent banner to set default (denied) before GTM loads, then update on user choice.
 - Optimizely Web: provide the snippet URL to test activation and variations.
 - ODP: if you have a web SDK snippet, set `ODP_SDK_URL` and configure inside your tag manager.